 The test fishes were exposed 2.12 mg/l, 4.25 mg/l and 8.50 mg/l in order to assess Opercular beat frequency responses in juvenile C. communis.
 Each experimental parameter was tested in triplicate (R1, R2, and R3) to ensure accuracy and reliability.
 The results of the study are described.

 The opercular beat frequency was measured across six different time intervals (6 hr, 12 hr, 24 hr, 48 hr, 72 hr, and 96 hr) for a control group and three treatment groups (T1, T2, T3).
 The opercular beat frequency varied across both time intervals and treatment groups.
 Opercular beat frequency in the Control group was relatively consistent over time, staying higher than the exposed groups at most time points which indicated a stable respiratory activity unaffected by external stressors.
-In group T1, opercular beat frequency was initially increased at 6 hr and 12 hr time interval compared to the control and then it started to decrease particularly at later time points (48, 72 and 96 hour time intervals) that reflected a mild inhibitory effect.
+In group T1, opercular beat frequency was initially increased at 6 hr and 12 hr time interval compared to the control followed by a gradual decrease at later time points.
+(48, 72 and 96 hour time intervals) that reflected a mild inhibitory effect.
 Group T2, showed a moderate increase in opercular beat frequency compared to the control at 6 hr, and then decrease especially noticeable from 24 hours onwards which indicated a stronger effect of this exposure level on respiratory activity.
 In group T3, opercular beat frequency started slightly lower or comparable to other groups at 6 hour time interval but declined significantly over time, particularly at 48, 72 and 96 hours and reflected a severe inhibitory effect of high exposure, likely indicating respiratory distress.
-Also, higher concentrations (4.25 mg/l and 8.5 mg/l) lead to greater reductions in opercular beat frequency, which clearly showed a dose-dependent inhibitory effect.
+Also, higher concentrations (4.25 mg/l and 8.5 mg/L) lead to greater reductions in opercular beat frequency, which clearly showed a dose-dependent inhibitory effect.
 At 6 hour time interval, highest opercular beat frequency with an average of 81 movement/ minute was observed in group T1.
 Statistically significant differences in opercular beat frequency were found among the treatment groups and with control group at various time intervals (p< 0.05).
 These findings suggest that prolonged exposure leads to a dose-dependent decline of opercular movements, with all exposure groups showing significantly reduced opercular beat frequency (8.5 mg/l > 4.25 mg/l > 2.12 mg/l)compared to the control group, with variations observed over time and among treatment groups as shown in Table 1 and Figure 1.

 Table 1: Opercular beat frequency exhibited by the fish exposed to Zinc bioassays.